AttackOnJasper/University-notes/notes/aws/aws.md

 # AWS Cloud
 ## Architecture Evolution
-* Traditional Client-Server Architecture
-	* Enable multiple distributed systems connecting together
+* Traditional Client-Server Architecture: enable multiple distributed systems connecting together
 * Traditional Data center challenges
 	* Server sprawl(space)
 	* Cooling
 	* Power
-* Evolution: Cloud
-	* e.g. Instead of storing stuff in PC, we store in Google Drive, Dropbox, etc.
+* Evolution: Cloud. e.g. Instead of storing stuff in PC, we store in Google Drive, Dropbox, etc.

 ## AWS History
 * 'Invention requires 2 things: 1.
 The ability to try a lot of experiments, and 2. not having to live with the collateral damage of failed experiments.' - Andy Jassy